Tantra: Visualization & Transforming Disturbing Emotions

 Using Disturbing Emotions on the Path

-The usage of anger, as I was describing, that strong force of anger might come up in a certain situation, but then you redirect that energy, with an understanding of voidness, to smashing the self-cherishing.
+The usage of anger, as I was describing, that strong force of anger might come up in a certain situation, but then we redirect that energy, with an understanding of voidness, to smashing the self-cherishing.
 These are more in the direction of tantra usages of the – or transformations of the – disturbing emotions.

 Sleep and Dream Yoga